By:

 Reduction of U value and SHGC plays a significant role in the reduction of the overall energy and thermal energy and likewise similar increase could have an adverse effect on the building energy consumption.

 Glazing parameters should be reviewed in detail prior to the finalisation of fenestration.
-It is very important that test conditions are considered prior to selection, the following are few guidelines that could assist in the selection of glazing,
+It is very important that test conditions are considered prior to selection, the following are a few guidelines that could assist in the selection of glazing,

 The “Overall U value” should be considered not the centre of the glass.
-In general, the U value at the centre of glass is more efficient compared with the overall U value.
+In general, the U value at the centre of the glass is more efficient compared with the overall U value.
 Data sheets should be reviewed to obtain these details.

 Daylight & Views: –